SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/idp-and-doc-handling.md

 * [Google Workspace integration][1] is self-service.

-* [Office 365 integration][2] must be set up manually for the time being, but self-service is planned for upcoming releases.
+* [Microsoft 365 integration][2] must be set up manually for the time being, but self-service is planned for upcoming releases.

 <!-- Referenced links -->
 [1]: ../../document/cloud/g-suite/set-up.md